 As we witness a renewed rise in antisemitic demonstrations and rhetoric across the country, educators have an opportunity to help students gain a deeper understanding of contemporary antisemitism.
 In these times, teachers can play a vital role in helping students and communities respond to acts of hate.

-Facing History invites educators to use these resources and others from our collection “Old Hatred, New Paradigms: Combating Antisemitism in the Twenty-First Century” to structure reflection and learning in your classroom around these contemporary events and the histories that inform them:
+Facing History invites educators to use these resources and others from our Antisemitism Resource Collection to structure reflection and learning in your classroom around these contemporary events and the histories that inform them:

 1. Provide Historical Context